liesel-devs/ptm-supplement/README.md

 - `demos/dutch-growth-study.ipynb`: An illustrative jupyter notebook, showcasing the application of a PTM to the fourth dutch growth study.
 - `demos/framingham-heart-study.ipynb`: An illustrative jupyter notebook, showcasing the application of a PTM to the fourth dutch growth study.
-- `applications/`: R and Python code for the application comparisons reported in the paper.
+- `application-dbbmi/` and `application-fh/`: R and Python code for the application comparisons reported in the paper.
+Instructions for running this code are included at the end of this readme.
+- `application-dbbmi/analysis` and `application-fh/analysis`: Data and code for all application-related analyses reported in the paper.

 ## Set Up